 The Escape Effect is the first to introduce escape rooms longer than 60 minutes.
 In fact, A Knight To Escape runs a full two hours – it’s one of only two 2-hour escape rooms in the entire country!

-Before quarantine, The Escape Effect offered the choice between public and private.
-Since quarantine, most every venue, including us, has gone completely private as one of several measures to promote a safer environment.
+Most every other venue, including The Escape Effect, has gone completely private as one of several measures to promote a safer environment.

 Have you been convinced?

 Of course, we hope you’ll select The Escape Effect for your next escape room.
 But even if you choose to play at The Escape Game this time, we sincerely hope you enjoy yourselves.
 Escape rooms can be so much fun and after you’re done playing there, we hope you’ll be curious what’s behind door #2…